I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 My eyes grew big and I shook my head no.

 "I found one that must have belonged to a small girl like you.
-It has a little padding.
+It has a tiny bit of padding.
 Try it on, okay?
 If it doesn't work, I can always rummage a little more."

 I locked the door, and looked through the clothes.
 Of course, they were girl's clothes.
 There was an aqua tiered skirt that fell to just above my knees, and a white top with long, loose sleeves that ended a couple inches above my wrists.
 There was also a pair of light brown shoes that looked like slippers.
-I didn't see much choice, and I wanted to get out of the idiot gym skirt, so I quickly dressed, and came out of the bathroom.
-I collected "my" gym clothes and sneakers, and was stuffing them into the nice black bag that Ms. Price had given me, when I noticed the way the two women were looking at me.
+I didn't see that I had much choice: it was either this or the idiotic gym skirt, so I quickly dressed and came out of the bathroom.
+I was stuffing the gym clothes and sneakers into the nice black bag, when I noticed the way the two women were looking at me.

 "Why aren't you wearing the bra?"
 Ms. Price asked.
 "I got it because you really need it with that top."